 12. Fort Christmas Historical Museum & Park

-Fort Christmas is easily the one of the best free things to do in Orlando for history buffs.
-Visit the full size replica of Fort Christmas, which was originally built for the Second Seminole Indian War (1835-1842).
+Fort Christmas is easily one of the best free things to do in Orlando for history buffs.
+Visit the full-size replica of Fort Christmas, which was originally built for the Second Seminole Indian War (1835-1842).
 Included are seven restored pioneer homes and exhibits showing pioneer life from the 1870s through the 1930s.
 Key themes are homesteading, cattle, citrus, hunting, fishing and trapping.

 13. Lake Eola Park

 This downtown Orlando centerpiece offers 43 acres for exploration and recreation, including fountains, a walking path, playgrounds, concerts, swans to feed and swan-shaped paddle boats and gondolas (for a slight fee).